Cordyline australis palm lily

-Superficially similar Spanish bayonet, Yucca aloifolia, grow near palm lilies (aka cabbage trees) in the New Guinea Garden.
-Examination reveals differences in bark and leaves and if in flower, the many small papery flowers of the palm lily are distinct from the larger waxy flowers of Spanish Bayonet and other yuccas..
+Superficially similar Spanish bayonet, Yucca aloifolia, grow near palm lilies (aka cabbage trees) in the New Guinea Sculpture Garden.
+Examination reveals differences in bark and leaves and if in flower, the many small papery flowers of the palm lily are distinct from the larger waxy flowers of Spanish bayonet and other yuccas.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added a few locations and notes.